Why you should keep your personal and small business bank accounts separate.

 5 reasons to open a business bank account

 - Organization – By keeping business and personal expenses separate, filing taxes on your business will be much simpler, because you won’t have to try to distinguish between the two at tax time.

-- Liability protection – For certain types of businesses, a business bank account may give you added protection during hard times.
-If you use a personal account for your business finances, creditors will be able to seize personal finances to collect on a personal debt.
+- Liability protection – A business bank account can give you added protection during hard times.
+If you use a personal account for your business finances, creditors will be able to seize personal finances to collect on debt.